Homily (Reflection) for the Memorial of Saint Monica (27th August, 2019) on the Gospel and the Memorial

 This corroborates with the words of Prophet Micah in chapter 6 verse 8, “He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Many erroneously think like the scribes and the Pharisees that by doing tithing and other offerings they hide their atrocities from God.

 There is need for total transformation, cf. Rom 12:2.
 We ought to avoid “eye-service, as men-pleasers, but as servants of Christ, doing the will of God from the heart” (Eph 6:6).
+And unless we become true servants of Christ, we might do worse things.
 Let no one be deceived; everyone will reap what he/she sows, cf. Gal 6:7.

 Bible Reading: Rom 12:9-21.